Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Detection

-where $\eta$ is the bound on the second time-derivative $\ddot B$, $\gamma$ is as defined in \eqref{eq: gamma delta c}, $\hat t_d^0 = -\overline T$ and $\tau>0$. \begin{Remark} Under an attack, the proposed detection mechanism allows the system to get closer to the boundary of the safe set as long as the rate at which the system approaches the boundary (dictated by $\dot B$) is bounded according to Assumption \ref{assum: dot B bar c}.
-Also, it is worth noting focuses on detecting only \textnormal{\textbf{adversarial}} attacks, and not every attack.
-That is, if there is an attack on the system that cannot push it out of the safe set, the proposed detection mechanism will not detect it. \end{Remark}
+where $\eta$ is the bound on the generalized Hessian $\partial^2 B$, $\gamma$ is as defined in \eqref{eq: gamma delta c}, $\hat t_d^0 = -\overline T$, and $\tau>0$. \begin{Remark} Under an attack, the proposed detection mechanism allows the system to get closer to the boundary of the safe set as long as the rate at which the system approaches the boundary (dictated by the time derivative function $\dot B$) is bounded according to Assumption \ref{assum: dot B bar c}.
+Also, it should be noted that the proposed attack detection mechanism focuses on detecting only \textnormal{{adversarial}} attacks (see Definition \ref{def: advers attack}), and not every attack.
+That is, if there is an attack on the system that cannot push the state out of the safe set, the proposed detection mechanism will not detect it.
+Thus, the proposed mechanism will have false positives as well as false negatives (for non-adversarial attacks). \end{Remark}